As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Other respected brands, such as Xiaomi and Philips, deliver smart purifiers with efficient filter monitoring and reminders, although not all models offer true self-cleaning filters.
 Each brand offers products in different price ranges and sizes, designed for bedrooms, living rooms, or whole-house use.

-The most advanced smart air purifiers have sensors that track dust, pollen, and even gases like formaldehyde.
+Leading models feature sensors that continuously monitor dust, pollen, and harmful gases such as formaldehyde.
 Devices like the Dyson model use sealed filters with automatic filter check functions.
 The LG PuriCare’s rotating system draws in air from all directions, helping clean rooms more evenly.

 Auto-clean filters may use a shaking, washing, or heated process to remove trapped particles.
 Many of these purifiers support voice commands through Alexa or Google Assistant.
 Smart apps let users check filter status, change modes, and see air quality graphs.